The James Soho

 New York is the mother of reinvention.
 In downtown Manhattan's Soho neighborhood, industrial lofts were once filled with garment workers.
 Then artists moved in, looking for cheap spaces for living and working.
 Then creative commercial pioneers set up galleries and boutiques for art-chasers and fashiony types.
 Then, of course, everyone else followed, giving big brands and chain stores a reason to open flagships on the crooked cobblestone streets.

 At this point, you'll be hard-pressed to find an untouched corner of cool in Soho, but the neighborhood's charm is still, thankfully, undeniable.
 Interestingly, a lingering whiff of the indie spirit can still be detected in the southwest pocket of the area, which made the 2011 arrival of The James Soho notable.
 Even in been-there-done-that downtown, the strange little corner of Grand Street and Sixth Avenue felt like old and new NYC at once: early aughts cafes and lounges left undisturbed, an underutilized triangle park on buzzing Canal Street, and the entrance to the Holland Tunnel.
-What The James offered then and offers now is an outsider's perspective — a literal bird's eye view of Soho, the west side, and Tribeca from The Jimmy, its 18th floor bar and lounge.
+What The James offered then and offers now is an outsider's perspective — a literal bird's eye view of Soho, the west side, and Tribeca from The Jimmy, its 18th floor bar and lounge, as well as the rooftop pool.
 This is a remarkable sight, as most buildings in the area cap out at just a few stories.
 The hotel is sleek and modern but not intimidatingly hip.
 Though guests can be in the center of Soho, Tribeca, and Chinatown in just a few minutes, the hotel still feels away from the fray.

 At a Glance